Bakugou808/magicPotionsFrontend/README.md

 # README

-Magic Potions -- a Curology Solution
+Magic Potions

-Magic Potions is a site where users get once-in-a-lifetime access to Curology's life changing magic potions!
+Magic Potions is a site where users get once-in-a-lifetime access to life changing magic potions!

 The site allows you to order 1-3 Magic Potions upon form completion + submission.
 Once input fields are filled and validated your order will be processed, a confirmation alert will be displayed to you and the form will reset if the request was successful.
 Upon failure, errors will be returned and indicators will render, detailing which inputs caused the errors.